muhammetyasinarli/DomainDrivenDesign/README.md

 - dependency inversion; the domain layer depends on abstractions rather than concrete implementations.

 ## Repository and Unit of Work Patterns
+Repository Pattern helps abstract data access and prevents database query operations from being performed directly.
+It prevents query and code duplication and provides seperation of concerns.
+It provides maintability, flexibility and testability as well.

+> Martin Fowler.
+>
+> A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.

+The repository’s job is to manage the collection of domain objects, including adding, updating, and removing them from the database, abstracting the data access logic away from the business layer.

+**Why do we need Unit of Work Pattern?**
+Unit of Work ensures that multiple operations (such as adding or updating several entities) are handled as a single unit, meaning that all changes are committed to the database together to maintain consistency.
+The repository encapsulates the interaction with the database, its role does include adding, updating, or removing entities in the context of data persistence.
+The repository does not directly handle complex database transactions or coordination across multiple repositories

+> Martin Fowler.
+>
+> A Unit of Work keeps track of everything you do during a business transaction that can affect the database.
+When you’re done, it figures out everything that needs to be done to alter the database as a result of your work.

+**Why didn't I use a generic repository?**
+Generic Repositories can be problematic in Domain Driven Design due to the lack of domain-specific logic, it is often better to design repositories specific to aggregates or domain entities.